 She was given a week's notice so she could invite family and friends to partake in a virtual ceremony and to share that moment with her.
-McIntyre said that when that her phone rang, she thought Daniels was calling to talk about the 2022 CF walk, and couldn't even think that she was an award recipient.
+McIntyre said that when her phone rang, she thought Daniels was calling to talk about the 2022 CF walk, and couldn't even think that she was an award recipient.

 She said Cystic Fibrosis Canada awarded three individuals and one service group in the region for their dedication to the cause with different awards.

 "It's a way to recognize people's work within the CF community in the Prairie provinces," explained McIntyre.
 "It was a different way, doing it virtually, but it was nice to see the people that got their awards and people congratulating them and listening to the recipients and how they work so hard.
 All of us do.

 “But I was very, very grateful to be nominated and selected as an actual award (recipient) for my fundraising efforts.
 It means a lot because I do work very hard with advocating for cystic fibrosis, and my family does."